 Small Business Growth Recognized at Annual Luncheon Event Sponsored by America’s SBDC New Jersey

-December 3, 2015 (Newark, NJ) – Fourteen small business owners and entrepreneurs from diverse industry sectors with various ranges of employment and revenue are being recognized at America’s SBDC New Jersey’s 13th Annual Small Business Growth Awards Luncheon on Friday, December 11, 2015.
-The national America’s SBDC program is celebrating its 35th anniversary.
+December 12, 2015 (Newark, NJ) – Fourteen small business owners and entrepreneurs from diverse industry sectors with various ranges of employment and revenue were recognized at America’s SBDC New Jersey’s 13th Annual Small Business Growth Awards Luncheon on Friday, December 11, 2015.
+The national America’s SBDC program is celebrating its 35th Anniversary.
 These award winners are clients of the New Jersey Small Business Development Centers network and are being recognized for their development and growth with the assistance provided by NJSBDC’s business practitioners and experts.
-The event is being held at the Forsgate Country Club in Monroe Township, NJ.
-Registration and networking occurs between 11:30 am and 12 pm.
-The program starts at 12:00 pm and concludes by 2:30 pm.
+The event was held at the Forsgate Country Club in Monroe Township, NJ with more than 300 attendees.

 Platinum and Gold financial sponsors include PSE&G and PNC Bank.
-Other private sector financial supporters include UPS and City National Bank.
-Additional supporters include ADP, Health Republic, Morgan Stanley, and Quarterspot.
+Other private sector financial supporters included UPS and City National Bank.
+Additional supporters included ADP, Health Republic, Morgan Stanley, QuarterSpot and Peapack-Gladstone Bank.
 In addition, Bank of America is a key partner and financial grantor of the network.
-New Jersey Business magazine is an in-kind sponsor, providing a free subscription of its monthly issues to NJSBDC business award winners.
+New Jersey Business magazine provided a free subscription of its monthly issues to NJSBDC business award winners.

-The keynote speaker is Assembly Majority Leader Louis D. Greenwald (District 6), a longtime advocate and supporter of the NJSBDC network and a past recipient of the “Small Business Legislator of the Year” award, was keynote speaker.
+Assembly Majority Leader Louis D. Greenwald (District 6), a longtime advocate and supporter of the NJSBDC network and a past recipient of the “Small Business Legislator of the Year” award, was keynote speaker.
 He highlighted some important issues the Legislature is grappling with during the legislative lame duck session like investment in transportation infrastructure, and solving the fiscal burdens relating to state pensions.
 He also spoke about the importance of growing the small business sector, congratulating NJSBDC’s clients for their success stories.
-Assemblyman Ronald S. Dancer (District 12) and Assembly Deputy Speaker Gordon M. Johnson (District 37) and Minority Budget Officer Senator Anthony R. Bucco (District 25) – all past recipients of NJSBDC’s legislative Small Business Advocate awards – will be on hand to celebrate the clients’ success as well as celebrate the restored, increase in state funding provided to the program in this year’s enacted state budget.
-Assemblyman Benjie E. Wimberly, a member of the Assembly Budget Committee, will also be presented with the “2015 Business Advocate Award” for his continued support of NJSBDC network’s mission.
+Assemblyman Ronald S. Dancer (District 12) and Assembly Deputy Speaker Gordon M. Johnson (District 37) – past recipients of NJSBDC’s legislative Small Business Advocate awards – were present to celebrate the clients’ success as well as celebrate the restored, increase in state funding provided to the program in this year’s enacted state budget.
+Assemblyman Benjie E. Wimberly, a member of the Assembly Budget Committee, was presented with the “2015 Business Advocate Award” by the network.

 “Our engagement with SBDC clients, key state legislative leaders and our financial supporters, partners and stakeholders means a great deal to all of us.
-We have this opportunity to share our successes with them every year at this particular gathering,” said Deborah Smarth, chief operating officer and associate state director of the NJSBDC network.
+We have this opportunity to share our successes with them every year at this particular gathering,” said Deborah Smarth, Chief Operating Officer and Associate State Director of the NJSBDC network.
 “It’s a perfect way of ending a full year of impact in helping small businesses get to where they want to go, especially on the 35th anniversary of America’s SBDC national program.”

-Kellie LeDet, SBA regional administrator in region II, and Alfred Titone, SBA NJ District Director participated at the event.
+Kellie LeDet, SBA Regional Administrator in Region II, and Alfred Titone, SBA NJ District Director participated at the event.
 The SBA is a major funding partner of America’s SBDC New Jersey.
 The NJ Business Action Center, a state funding partner, also had representation and the Governor sent a congratulatory letter to the network for its assistance to small business owners statewide.

 The Small Business Success Award Winners include:

-–A client of NJSBDC’s Technology Commercialization Program, Grigore “Greg” Burdea, Ph.D. founded Bright Cloud International Corp located in Highland Park NJ.
-This Rutgers Professor is a pioneer in the field of virtual rehabilitation combining custom hardware with therapeutic video games to supplement treatment beyond traditional care, benefiting victims of stroke, traumatic brain injury, Alzheimer’s disease, cerebral palsy, etc. With SBDC’s assistance, the business received a $1.3 million Phase II Small Business Innovation Research Grant (SBIR) and then another $224,500 Phase I SBIR grant for a new device; this will further attract more investment for the company’s technology innovations.
+–A client of NJSBDC’s Technology Commercialization Program, Grigore “Greg” Burdea, Ph.D., who founded Bright Cloud International Corp located in Highland Park, NJ.
+The company is a pioneer in the field of virtual rehabilitation to benefit victims of stroke, traumatic brain injury, Alzheimer’s disease, cerebral palsy.

-—Stacey Schlosser, owner of Glassworks Studio in Morristown NJ, is receiving recognition from NJSBDC’s Sustainability specialty program for her use of “green” practices allowing her to not only save money in running her business, but, also promoting energy conservation, waste reduction, and using proper materials for her glass fusing studio.
+—Stacey Schlosser, owner of Glassworks Studio in Morristown, NJ, received recognition from NJSBDC’s Sustainability Specialty Program for her use of “green” practices promoting energy conservation, waste reduction, and using proper recyclable materials for her glass fusing studio.

 —Tom Olsen and Kristine LaGuardia own and operate Lobster Life Systems, Inc., located in Lodi NJ.
-A client of the NJSBDC at Bergen Community College, the company provides state-of-the-art equipment and supplies necessary to operating a healthy aquatic system; its customers include major supermarket chains, restaurants, gourmet shops, wholesalers and marine exhibitors throughout North America.
-With the Center’s help, the business has experienced a 25 percent sales increase and enhanced one percent nationwide share in the market.
+A client of the NJSBDC at Bergen Community College, the company provides state-of-the-art equipment and supplies necessary to operating a healthy aquatic system for supermarket chains, restaurants, gourmet shops, wholesalers and marine exhibitors throughout North America.
+They’ve increased their sales and national market share with SBDC’s assistance.

-—Altagracia “Jessie” Sanchez, owner of Jessie Beauty Salon, LLC in Perth Amboy NJ, came to the United States from the Dominican Republic with a dream of starting a business.
-She initially shared space with a nail salon.
-Due to clientele growth, it was necessary to move to a larger location.
-With the assistance of the NJSBDC at Brookdale Community College, she established a full service salon doubling her staff in order to provide a full complement of expanded services.
+—Altagracia “Jessie” Sanchez, owner of Jessie Beauty Salon, LLC in Perth Amboy, NJ, came to the United States from the Dominican Republic with a dream of starting a business.
+With the assistance of the NJSBDC at Brookdale Community College, she established a full service salon.

-—Dr. Laura Rokosz, Ph.D. founded EGGLROCK Nutrition LLC, an integrative healthcare practice located in Union NJ.
-The business provides dietary and lifestyle strategy recommendations for disease prevention and health wellness and maintenance.
-Rokosz has more than two decades of pharmaceutical and biotechnology industry experience.
-With the assistance of NJSBDC at Kean University, Dr. Rokosz enhanced financial and general business management skills and value-added service delivery to attract new clients and increase revenues.
+—Dr. Laura Rokosz, Ph.D. founded EGGLROCK Nutrition, LLC, an integrative healthcare practice located in Union, NJ, provides dietary and lifestyle strategy recommendations for disease prevention and health wellness and maintenance.
+With the assistance of NJSBDC at Kean University, Dr. Rokosz has attracted new clients and increased revenues.

 —Milton Herrera is owner and operator of Milherton Commercial Flooring in Fairview, NJ.
 When he was 23 years old, he came to the United States from El Salvador and worked in the flooring trade while trying to start his own business.
-He came to the NJSBDC at New Jersey City University for advice on business structure, time management and overall financial bottom-line.
-Within two years, the business added staff from 2 to 5 employees and additional independent contractors, too.
-He also received a construction financing loan.
+With assistance from the NJSBDC at New Jersey City University, the business has grown.

-—Zulya Rajabova, founder of Silk Road Treasure Tours in Chester NJ, opened up a boutique travel and tour business focused on her beloved Central Asia.
-With the assistance of the NJSBDC of Northwest Jersey on subjects like business planning, marketing, QuickBooks, and website development, this small company has grown and received much acclaim in the travel community.
+—Zulya Rajabova, founder of Silk Road Treasure Tours in Chester, NJ, opened up a boutique travel and tour business focused on her beloved Central Asia.
+With the assistance of the NJSBDC of Northwest Jersey, this small company has grown and received much acclaim in the travel community.

-—Sandra White and her husband decided to make a career change.
-White was a geophysicist and acquainted with water damage and damage remediation.
-After researching franchises, they decided to establish PuroClean Disaster Response located in Middlesex NJ.
-The NJSBDC at Raritan Valley Community College provided assistance with marketing, sales, and cost control as well as cost analysis, QuickBooks, and human resources issues.
-The business grew from a 5 member staff to 9 employees and sales have grown to almost $1 million.
+—Sandra White and her husband after researching franchises, decided to establish PuroClean Disaster Response located in Middlesex, NJ.
+The NJSBDC at Raritan Valley Community College provided assistance and the business grew from a 5 member staff to 9 employees and sales have grown to almost $1 million.

 —Patricia Ott, P.E. established MBO Engineering LLC six years ago.
-The company is located in Bordentown NJ.
-She received assistance from the NJSBDC at Rutgers-Camden on business planning, financial work plans, and general business practices as well as marketing.
-Pat has brought in new business and has grown since 2012.
-Gross receipts and sales went up more than 50 percent (2012-2014).
+The company is located in Bordentown, NJ.
+She received assistance from the NJSBDC at Rutgers-Camden.
+Sales went up more than 50 percent (2012-2014).
 And overall company growth, more than 300 percent.

-—Adenah Bayoh established Foya Hospitality Group, owning IHOP franchises in Paterson and Irvington NJ.
-As CEO and Founder, she has built a successful business model and focuses on investing in economically challenged neighborhoods.
-The NJSBDC at Rutgers-Newark helped her with her business planning strategy including a social media plan.
-Adenah won the NJ Immigrant Entrepreneur Award recognizing current first-generation immigration business leaders who help local communities thrive.
+—Adenah Bayoh established Foya Hospitality Group, owning IHOP franchises in Paterson and Irvington, NJ.
+As CEO and Founder, she has built a successful business model and focuses on investing in economically challenged neighborhoods with the help of NJSBDC at Rutgers-Newark.

 —Jose Alberto, Julio Morales and Louis Saia started PyroSense Technologies LLC in Fairfield, NJ with the assistance of NJSBDC at William Paterson University.
 Their previous employer closed leaving them and 30 other employees without jobs.
-The trio decided to start their own manufacturing company to produce a wide variety of sensors for all industries with emphasis on power, oil and gas, chemical and transportation markets.
+The trio started their own manufacturing company producing a wide variety of sensors for all industries.
 They pride themselves on using American-based components.
-SBDC helped them with their business plan, marketing, operations, financial management and access to financing.
 Formed in March 2014, PyroSense now employs 22 people, offering many jobs to those who lost their jobs when their prior employer closed its NJ facility.

 starting Your Business